poulet-lab/experiment-template/README.md

 However, exercise caution to ensure that only required files are synced and unnecessary ones are omitted.

 ## Usage

 Push `use as template` button to create a new repository based on this template.
 Clone the repository and start developing there :)

+## Suggest changes

+Either open an issue or create a pull request with the change describing the current limitations and the solution.